-If you’ve received a CP10 Notice, the IRS believes you made a mistake on your income tax return and owe more tax than you claimed.
+A CP10 Notice means the IRS believes you made a mistake on your income tax return and owe more.
 The refund you asked to apply towards next year’s estimated taxes is now lower.

 Why does the IRS send CP10 Notices?